 In Box 1, touch the wool of the Colombian highlands, see embroidery stitched by recent Mayan people in Guatemala, and read a children’s tale in English, Spanish, and Quechua.
 In Box 2, compare the variety of clothing from Mexico including traditional Mayan pants and a child’s Huipil.
 Most of the items in the suitcases come from modern day living indigenous peoples.
 Use these suitcases to engage in conversations around indigeneity that encourage students to recognize that indigenous people are not a thing of the past.

 Each Traveling Suitcase has lesson plans and creative ideas to help teachers utilize the suitcase in their classroom.
 Many of these plans have been contributed by prior lenders.
-If you develop a lesson plan or just have a few ideas that weren't included in the suitcase, email them to us at email@example.com.
+Here are sample lesson plans for these suitcases:

 - Lesson Plan: Indigenous Peoples of Latin America (Grades 8-12)